Little Soldiers: An American Boy, a Chinese School, and the Global Race to Achieve

 - light supper

-- parking is free or provided for free at all locations
+- free parking at all locations

 Book club facilitator: